If your website is not mobile-friendly yet, then it is a big mistake. You are missing out big time on your potential customers.

 Don't use pop-ups either.
 It can be difficult and frustrating to try and close those pesky pop-ups on a mobile device.
 This might lead to a high bounce rate.

 Design for the fat finger.
 Touch screen navigation can lead to accidental clicks if your buttons are too big, too small, or in the path of a finger that's trying to get the page to scroll.

 Remember that you're working with less screen space for mobile SEO.
 To stand out in SERPS, be as concise as possible when creating titles, URLs, and meta descriptions.
 And try your best not to lose the quality of the information.

 Optimize for local search

-If your business has a local element, remember to optimize your mobile content for local search.
+If your business has a local element, remember to optimize your mobile content for local SEO.
 This includes standardizing your name, address, and phone number and including your city name in your site's metadata.

 Frequently Asked Questions